MasoodGhauri/JobListing-WebEnginerringA1/README.md

 The bin icon button in the job details popup can delete a job

+Users can also filter jobs using filters at the top

  This code is responsive for every screen size